When You Feel Hopeless About Improving Your Social Life

 - An excuse to avoid uncomfortable anxiety - It feels really unpleasant to be anxious, and one of our big instincts is to avoid it.
 Going after your social goals often involves doing things that make you nervous.
 Feeling hopeless and unmotivated can be a simple reason to steer clear of the things that make you uncomfortably jittery.

 It doesn't matter whether these unconscious beliefs are accurate or not.
 If you don't even know you believe something you can't exactly question if it's realistic.
 However, if you can figure out what's driving your hopelessness, then once the underlying beliefs are in the light, they may quickly fall apart - "Of course, my family isn't going to reject me just because I gain some self-esteem.
 I see how I saw it that way as a six-year-old, but I'm in my late twenties now."
 At other times the beliefs will still feel true even after you've dug them up, but at least now you know what you're dealing with, and can try various things to address or work around them.

 How do you explore the unconscious motivations behind your hopelessness?
 One way to do it is with a therapist who works within that framework.
-There are other techniques you can do on your own, which I'll write about soon.
+This detailed article lists a bunch of techniques you may be able to use on your own:

 Work through the old baggage fueling your hopelessness

 Why is it that two people can have roughly the same social problems, like shyness and no close friends, but one is fairly certain they can get past it, and another is mired in the belief that it's all futile?
 Often it's because the second person has had life experiences that instilled a deep-seated sense of hopelessness in them.